Project Management Training: Raven 13

 Decisions in the simulation have real consequences, fostering maturity and shared responsibility for results.

-Participants clearly see how unclear priorities, vague task allocation, or communication chaos impact efficiency.
+Participants clearly see how unclear priorities or vague task allocation reduce project efficiency.

 5. Practical risk management

-The team practices pausing to extract lessons learned based on concrete facts, not just declarations.
+The team practices pausing to extract lessons learned based on concrete facts.

 Who is Raven 13 for?